 Politics is a great example of an external factor that influences the prices of oil.
 The paranoia after the BP oil spill is another.
 Prices fluctuate based on the season, and also based on the weather.
 As much as we may try to predict these prices, there is really no way to accurately budget for the increase or decrease in your fuel prices.

-That is why you should start a hedge fund using the price of gas at the pump.
+That is why you should start your own hedge fund using the price of gas at the pump.

 The first step to starting a hedge fund using the price of gas, is to figure out how much money you spend in gas over the course of one month.
 If you have a monthly budget, this should be very easy.
 You will however, need to know specific dollar amounts, so you will need to track the exact amount that you spend at the pump over the course of one month.